benclifford/tmt/README.md

 branches.
 Regular git commands let you share those branches with other developers.

+# Usage

+All these commands need to happen in the root of your git checkout.

+Initialise: `echo '[]' > tmt-context`

+Show status: `tmt status`

+Add in a branch to the current mix: `tmt add <branchname>` - you'll need to add two branches for this to be interesting. (eg master, and a feature branch)

+Commit changes you've made locally onto a specific branch:
+`tmt on master git commit` (or, `tmt on <branch> <command>`) `tmt` will switch to that branch, carrying over uncommitted changes if `git` is capable of doing so, run the command, then materialise the full mix again.
+This is especially prone to breaking, and can't run anything that needs interactive UI (but hey, maybe all of that will get fixed?)

+Force `tmt` to regenerate the current mix: `tmt materialise`

+`tmt-context` is a human readable files containing the branches used in the current mix, and should be safe to edit by hand when you need to repair something that `tmt` can't deal with.

 # License

     tmt is Copyright (C) 2018 Ben Clifford